richardg88/project-3/README.md

 ## Credits

 * Code Institute for the deployment terminal
-* Youtube for game idea
+* Youtube for game idea [Can be found here](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg)